 No matter how you look at it, digital signage is giving schools a new tool for interacting, promoting and communicating with students being raised in the “digital age.”
 And one essential part of that tool are the digital signage content apps for schools that go with it.

-There are a wide range of digital apps available to those using digital signage.
-Many of those can play a role on K-12 educational campuses.
-Some of the top apps used in a school setting include:
+There are a wide range of content apps available to those using digital signage.
+Many of those can play a role in K-12 educational campuses.
+Some of the top digital signage content apps for schools include:

 There’s no doubt that certain quotes inspire us, empower us and make us feel like we can break through walls and accomplish what we’ve set out to do.
 Inspirational quotes can lift the campus attitude and encourage thought and motivation.
 Adding an app that lets a campus present new quotes each day, or even each hour, gives a way to continuously send positive messages.